 This 7.5km route would stretch from Hackney to the Isle of Dogs via Westferry, Mile End and Victoria Park.
 It would connect with the cycle routes between Stratford and Aldgate and Barking to Tower Hill, as well as the proposed Rotherhithe to Canary Wharf crossing.
-There are currently two options in Hackney we want your views on.
+There are currently two options in Hackney we're considering.

 This 7km route will link Ilford to Barking Riverside via Barking town centre using mostly quieter back streets.
 It would include key connections to the cycle route between Barking and Tower Gateway, Ilford Elizabeth line station and Barking Riverside Development - this includes more than 10,000 new homes and a new London Overground station.

-As part of the consultation later in 2019 we will explain how respondents' comments have been worked into our proposals.
-You'll also be able to see details of the expected impact on journey times and changes to bus services.
+Your ideas, comments and suggestions will help us develop our designs.
+We ran an engagement period earlier in the year.
+In late 2019, we'll run a consultation which will explain how your comments have been worked into our proposals.
+You'll also see details of the expected impact on journey times and changes to bus services.